thma/thma.github.io/posts/2021-01-30-How-QuickCheck-destroyed-my-favourite-theory.md

     once $ disjoin $ replicate 1000 $ forAll gen prop
 ```

-Now we can rewrite the property "There exists at least one pair of arguments
+Now we can rewrite the property $\exists (x,y) \left [  x \oplus y \neq y \oplus x \right ]$ as follows:
-for which `(⊕)` is not commutative" as follows:

 ```haskell
     it "is not commutative (via exists)" $ exists $ \(x,y) -> x ⊕ y /= y ⊕ x
 ```
+I like how close the Haskell code stays to the concise mathematical formulation!

-The output now fits much better into our intuitive understanding:
+The output of this test fits much better into our intuitive understanding:

 ```bash
     is not commutative (via exists)
       +++ OK, passed 1 test.
 ```

 ## Sequential MapReduce